amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 **Required**: Store the `refresh token` securely.

 ### 4. **Refresh Tokens**
 To maintain continuous access to Meraki resources, refresh tokens as needed.
-Context: Access tokens expire after 60 minutes and require refreshing.
+Access tokens expire after 60 minutes and require refreshing.

 Follow these steps to refresh tokens:
-- Step 1: Send a POST request to `https://as.meraki.com/oauth/token` with headers `Content-Type: application/x-www-form-urlencoded`.
+- Step 1: Send a POST request to `https://as.meraki.com/oauth/token`
+- Step 2: Include headers `Content-Type: application/x-www-form-urlencoded`.
-- Step 2: Include the payload `grant_type=refresh_token&refresh_token={refresh_token}` and use HTTP basic authentication.
+- Step 3: Include the payload `grant_type=refresh_token&refresh_token={refresh_token}` and use HTTP basic authentication.

-**Result**: You receive a new access token and refresh token.
-The refresh_token is long-lived and can be used to obtain new access_tokens.
-An access_token expires 60 minutes after being generated.
+**Result**: You receive a new `access_token` and `refresh_token`.
+The refresh token is long-lived and can be used to obtain new access_tokens.
+The access_token expires 60 minutes after being generated.
 The previous refresh token is revoked for security reasons.

 **Post-requisites:** Store the `refresh_token` and `access_token` securely

 **Note:** The refresh_token is automatically revoked after 90 days of inactivity.

+#### RFC 6749
-This procedure is based on [RFC 6749: Refreshing an Access Token](https://datatracker.ietf.org/doc/html/rfc6749#section-6).
+The Refresh Token procedure is based on [RFC 6749: Refreshing an Access Token](https://datatracker.ietf.org/doc/html/rfc6749#section-6).
 To know more about OAuth client authentication, see the [Client Password](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3.1.) section of RFC 6749.

 ## Revoke an OAuth Refresh Token
 To revoke an OAuth refresh token, you can use the Meraki dashboard or a client application.